 Creating the mindset for outstanding global leadership

-You would think that with the financial havoc caused by the 2008 economic meltdown, most companies would think twice about expanding into new markets.
+With the unique economic challenges of high inflation and interest rates amid a continuing global pandemic, most companies might think twice about expanding into new markets.
 Ironically, just the opposite was true.
-Many companies looked at emerging markets like China and Russia as opportunities to broaden their consumer base, and the rise of online commerce and social media gave them a window to reach customers in ways that weren’t possible in the past.
+Many companies looked at emerging markets like Vietnam as opportunities to broaden their consumer base, and the rise of online commerce and social media gave them a window to reach customers in ways that weren’t possible in the past.

 And yet, just having access to your customers doesn’t guarantee success.
 Reaching those customers requires a distinctly different skill set, one that requires cultural agility and an ability to adapt quickly to market behavior.